 I was able to support my family using all my strength and capabilities.
 My pride was taller than me and my stubbornness could test the patience of a saint.
 I refused to ask help from other people.
 I hated it when people criticized me.
 I disliked the feeling of being vulnerable.
 I’ve never shown my real feelings or told my real thoughts and dreams to anyone.

 My struggles made me strong.
 I’ve become robust enough to the point where I’d no longer recognize what I truly feel.
 I’ve pushed my emotions aside; every feeling was buried down to the trench of my oceanic memory.

-I have shut my feelings down and without realizing it, I already have made my own fortress.
+I’ve shut my feelings down and without realizing it, I already have made my own fortress.
 The wall was so sturdy that nobody can climb, break or even shake it.
 There wasn’t a single being that could penetrate it.
 I hid my real self and I kept people at arm’s length.
 I pretended that I don’t need anybody in my life; but actually, I was just frightened of getting hurt.

 Unfortunately, the Holy Angels took him back to heaven on March 04, 2015.
 My protective defence was gone and I was left open.
 All negative emotions poured at the same time.
 I saw myself being engulfed by darkness.
 I was shocked, lost, vulnerable, wounded, and weak.
 Grief was unbearable.

 My family, friends and the whole Couples for Christ community were all praying for me.
-They have supported and helped me carry on since day one.
+They’ve supported and helped me carry on since day one.
 But I knew that they too have their own lives to live.
 I cannot burden and oblige them to be with me every waking hour and listen to my forlorn story.
 I needed to stop feeling sorry for myself.
 I had to force myself to get up and take control of my life again.

 And then one blessed morning came.
 I woke up.
-I picked my tattered self up and I decided to start my journey to recovery.
+I picked my tattered self up and decided to start my journey to recovery.